Kylie Jenner And Meek Mill Dating Rumors — What About Tyga?

 A post shared by Meek Mill (@meekmill) on

 If Kylie Jenner really wanted to leave Tyga and get herself a hotter, richer boyfriend, she really wouldn’t have to look hard.
 Not only that, she wouldn’t have to settle for Nicki Minaj’s ex-boyfriend Meek Mill either.
-It seems as though Meek was trying to get himself noticed with the 19-year old reality star but he might want to keep his options open because, odds are, Kylie is never going to go for that.
+It seems as though Meek was trying to get himself noticed by the 19-year old reality star, but he might want to keep his options open because, odds are, Kylie is never going to go for that.
 Then again, no one thought she would continue putting up with Tyga for as long as she has either.

 [Featured Image by Charles Sykes/Invision/AP Images]